 Group 2: Loan C (3%) and Loan D (6.8%)

 In this case, you want to make sure your extra payment goes toward Group 2 and then Loan D. For some servicers, you might be able to select “Group 2.”
 For others, this may be done automatically.

 The best way to make sure that your student loan payment is put toward the right loan is to call the servicer directly.
 Write down the name of the representative and make sure that the payment is applied correctly.

-*October 2013 Update: the CFPB has released a sample letter to send to each lender, telling them how to apply your payments.
-Check out the letter template, fill it out for each lender and send it out so your loans are paid in an efficient manner.
+The CFPB has released a sample letter to send to each lender, telling them how to apply your payments.
+Check out the letter template, fill it out for each lender, and send it out so your loans are paid in an efficient manner.